dirtsimple/imposer/README.md

 ## Project Status

 Currently, this project is still under development, and is not at 100% documentation or test coverage yet.
-The `blockOn()` mechanism and `produces()` have mostly been replaced by a promise-based system that is not yet documented (although it's fully tested).
-Conversely, much of imposer's core PHP functionality and its menu/menuitem support is documented, but lacks automated tests.

 There is a [roadmap for version 1.0](https://github.com/dirtsimple/imposer/projects/1) tracking the status of these and other issues.

 ### Performance Notes